-35. Clifford O. Hunt (Hamilton, Ontario, July 20, 1917; Burlington, Ontario, January 13, 2003) President 1972
+35. Clifford O. Hunt

+(Hamilton, Ontario, July 20, 1917; Burlington, Ontario, January 13, 2003)

-At the age of seventeen, Clifford O Hunt was considered to be one of the top Canadian Salvation Army cornet soloists.
-In 1940, with the onset of World War II, Hunt was invited to join the first Royal Canadian Air Force Band then being formed in Ottawa.
+Clifford O. Hunt received his early musical training in the Salvation Army.
+At the age of seventeen, Hunt was considered to be one of the top Canadian Salvation Army cornet soloists.
+In 1940, with the onset of World War II, the first Royal Canadian Air Force Band was being formed in Ottawa.
+Hunt was invited to join this band, and performed with them as the principal cornet soloist for two years.

 In 1942, at the age of twenty-five, Hunt was appointed director of music of the newly-formed Camp Borden Air Force Band.
 The band was known as the #6 Bomber Group Band, and was transferred to the United Kingdom in 1943, where it was stationed in Yorkshire, England.
 This band's numerous concerts were broadcast over the BBC for the troops in Europe.
 They also performed throughout England and Scotland, performed at ceremonies presided over by King George VI, and at garden parties hosted by the queen at Buckingham Palace.

 In 1946, after the war was over, Hunt was invited to remain as the conductor of one of three professional bands created for the peacetime Air Force.
 In 1946, when Newfoundland became a member of the Confederation, the Air Force Band did a three-week concert tour of the province, welcoming it.
 Upon the presentation of the gates to the RCAF at Trenton, Air Vice Marshall Sieman agreed to have the whole ceremonial parade of 3,000 Airmen and Airwomen controlled by the band, without any verbal commands.
 Queen Elizabeth and Prince Philip witnessed the parade.
-When the ceremony was over, Prince Philip remarked to Hunt that he had never witnessed such an event and was tremendously impressed by it.
+When the ceremony was over, Prince Philip remarked to Hunt that he had never witnessed such an event, and was tremendously impressed by it.
 During the next ten years the band toured the world representing Canada.

 Under Hunt's direction the Royal Canadian Air Force Training Command Band performed at the Midwest Clinic in Chicago in 1954, and in 1952 and 1958 it was the featured band at the Canadian National Exhibition.

 Hunt was appointed supervisor of music for the RCAF in 1960, with the responsibility for the rank structure, trade, movement of personnel, and quality control of fifty regular, reserve and volunteer bands in Canada.
 In 1962 he organized the Ottawa Philharmonic Orchestra and served as its first conductor.
 In 1964 Air Marshall C. R. Stenton, Deputy Commander of NORAD, requested that Hunt take the Air Force Central Band to NORAD Headquarters in Colorado Springs.
 At this critically acclaimed concert, the governor of Colorado presented Hunt with a deed to one square foot of land at Pike's Peak.